joehinkle11/SandboxedJS/README.md

 ## Performance

 Run `npm run benchmark` to benchmark SandboxedJS's `saveEval` against a native js `eval`.
-Currently most benchmarks comparisons show SandboxedJS is **~8x** slower than native JS.
-However, if you don't count the time required to transpile the code, execution time can be between **~1.3x to ~8x** slower than native JS, depending on the kind of work being performed.
+Currently most benchmarks comparisons show SandboxedJS is **~20x** slower than native JS.
+However, if you don't count the time required to transpile the code, execution time can be between **~1.3x to ~20x** slower than native JS, depending on the kind of work being performed.
+The goal for the MVP is to just get this thing working in a secure manner (breaking out of sandbox should be impossible), and optimizations can come later.

 ## Status